sjtower/super-lunk-world/notes.md

 1. lava only burns bushes when on top of bush - bush next to lava survives.
 We can use this like a bush fuse delay
 1. race TNT to end/exit
 1. mine on one-tile column - can you trigger mine and jump out of way and back to same spot?
+1. you can push a PB that an arrow is stuck in - puzzle
+1. lit torch through / over waterfalls
+1. throw rock, break bones with elevator over it and FP under it. force player to grap FP before elevator goes down on it
+1. mine on FP, require pick it up and put down on FP

 #Olmec
 1. Giddyup!
 Ride olmec through the level! dodge laval, upper-deckers.
 Don't get crushed!